 The famous central area of Ostuni is prominent on the small hill standing above the Puglian coastal plain (it is about four miles inland).
 The whitewashed buildings cascade down the hillside in tiny streets, steps and alleys.
 At the top is the cathedral, at the bottom the Piazza della Liberta.

 Although this area contains a lot of holiday apartments, restaurants, bars and tourist-oriented shops, it also home to many Ostuni residents.
 Very busy from Easter to September, it attracts visitors throughout the year, and while quiet on winter weekdays, it is rarely deserted.
 Many businesses and establishments stay open all year round, which is good news for low season visitors.

 Apart from the Cattedrale, the Pre-classical Museum and the very recent small Diocesan Museum, there are no specific places in Ostuni which should feature on a list for visitors to pay to go inside.
 The charm and attraction of the centro storico is in its overall character, appreciated just by wandering around the cascade of narrow streets, tiny squares, flights of steps etc. Vehicular access is controlled and anyway most of the streets are not accessible by car - so the area is best seen on foot (although trips by Ape are available).

 Via Cattedrale is the main street of the centro storico.
-It twists down about 300 metres from the Piazza della Liberta to the small piazza in front of the Cattedrale, passing through an archway about three quarters of the way up.
+It twists up about 300 metres from the Piazza della Liberta to the small piazza in front of the Cattedrale, passing through an archway about three quarters of the way up.
 It is a lively street, popular with visitors, and can get very busy in summer and at weekends.